dasolari/platanus-challenge/Readme.md

 - There is an equal chance of attacking with any one of the Pokemon's own types, but only one is used per attack.
 - When a Pokemon does a special attack, the defender Pokemon does a special defense.
 - Phisical attacks do not get incremented/decremented by any factor given the attacker or defender's type(s), meanwhile, special attacks __do__.
 - There is a small chance that two battling Pokemons enter in a __deadlock__, where none can hurt the other.
-When this happens, a counter allows up 20 deadlock turns, and if no Pokemon loses `hp`, they both get their `defense` reduced by 25% to keep the odds even and finish the match quicker.
+When this happens, a counter allows up 20 deadlock turns, and if no Pokemon loses `hp`, they both get their `defense` reduced by 40% (for that match only) to keep the odds even and finish the match quicker.
 - For every match, the following attributes where considered for deciding the outcome of the fight:
   - `hp`
   - `attack` (phisical)